AndrewPrifer/hypercomp/README.md

 #### `filter(root, attributes?)`

-Creates a filter from the root node and attributes.
-Represents the SVG filter.
+Creates a filter node from the root effect node.
+Represents the SVG filter you can render with the below functions.

 - **root**: The root node of the filter.
 - **attributes**: (optional) SVG filter attributes.